-Andy Clark is currently a professor of philosophy at the University of Edinburgh and, along with collaborator David Chalmers, is a leading figure in the literature on consciousness, artificial intelligence, embodied cognition and technology's impact on what it means to have a mind and be a person.
+Andy Clark is currently a professor of philosophy at the University of Sussex and, along with collaborator David Chalmers, is a leading figure in the literature on consciousness, artificial intelligence, embodied cognition and technology's impact on what it means to have a mind and be a person.

 In this interview, we discuss the legacy of his most famous work on the 'Extended Mind', smartphones, artificial intelligence, and his issues with panpsychism's response to the hard problem of consciousness.

 You have been a key figure in developing the concept of the Extended Mind — an influential and rather strange thesis in the field of extended cognition.
 For those unfamiliar with the idea, would you be able to provide a sketch of the salient points behind it?